GMashayekhi/ManifoldEM_Matlab/README.md

 ManifoldEM is a stand-alone MATLAB program to extract continuous conformational changes from single-particle cryo-electron microscopy data.
 It is developed in the Ourmazd research group at the University of Wisconsin Milwaukee (UWM) (https://sites.uwm.edu/ourmazd/).
 The underlying methodology with application to different experimental datasets is described in the following publications.

 1. Dashti, A. et al. Trajectories of the ribosome as a Brownian nanomachine.
 Proc Natl Acad Sci U S A 111, 17492-7 (2014).
-2. Dashti, A. & Mashayekhi, G. et al. Retrieving Functional Pathways of Biomolecules from Single-particle Snapshots.
-Nature Communication, (2020). (accepted)
+2. Dashti, A., Mashayekhi, G., Shekhar, M. et al. Retrieving functional pathways of biomolecules from single-particle snapshots.
+Nat Commun 11, 4734 (2020).

 If ManifoldEM is useful in your work, please cite the papers 1 & 2.